 Auriel May Garza is an art historian, writer, educator, and artist based in the San Francisco Bay Area.
 She currently works for SFMOMA, where she supports the research, development, documentation, and interpretation of the permanent collection, temporary exhibitions, and accessions of the Painting and Sculpture Department (1900–present).

-Auriel May Garza (b.
-1986, Illinois) is an art historian, writer, educator, and artist currently based in Fort Worth, Texas.
-She received a BFA from the School of the Art Institute of Chicago in 2009 and a MA in Art History from Texas Christian University in 2015.
-To date, Auriel has helped organize and curate over forty modern and contemporary art exhibitions.
-She also serves on the board of directors for Art Tooth, an artist-run non-profit that provides exhibition opportunities and resources to emerging and mid-career artists in DFW.
-Auriel is a co-author of the publications Dallas Museum of Art: A Guide to the Collection, Telling Tales: Contemporary Narrative Photography, and Raul Gonzalez: Doing Work.
-Her writings have also been published in PATRON magazine, Fort Worth Weekly, and the Dallas Morning News.
+Auriel has helped organize and curate over thirty modern and contemporary art exhibitions.
+She is a co-author of the publications: Dallas Museum of Art: A Guide to the Collection, Telling Tales: Contemporary Narrative Photography, and Raul Gonzalez: Doing Work.
+Her writings have been published in PATRON magazine, Fort Worth Weekly, and the Dallas Morning News.